 In the 20th Century

-In the early 80's, in 1984 to be precise, five young business leaders from the Vosges formed a company to save and develop the heritage which the printing workshop - Imagerie represented.
-They maintained the traditional skills and adapted the production of the prints to modern printing techniques.
+In the early 80's, in 1984 to be precise, five young business leaders from the Vosges formed a company to save and develop the heritage which the printing workshop - Imagerie embodied.
+They kept the traditional skills and adapted the production of the prints to modern printing techniques.
 An eco-museum was created.
 It welcomed more than 200,000 visitors on site every year.

 In the 21th Century